Code security scanner

 Unsafe to deploy

-It prioritizes exposed secrets, auth gaps, unsafe routes, and other issues that can cost trust, time, and revenue.
+It prioritizes exposed secrets, auth gaps, unsafe routes, and other issues that deserve attention first.

 Reports you can actually act on